 Living with hypopara is extremely challenging.
 An invisible daily war with my own body has reluctantly become the norm since the age of 24.
 After receiving years of support from Parathyroid UK it means a great deal for me to be able to give something back and to help those who have to live with this condition and the obstacles it presents on a daily basis.

 As well as being Deputy CEO I have supported and advised patients in our facebook support group for some years and I also manage the Parathyroid UK Shop, raising awareness and funds from stock now bearing our new name and logo.

-Mandy has been actively involved with Parathyroid UK from the start.
-She supports Liz in the day to day running of the organisation and is also in charge of our growing membership database.
+Mandy has been actively involved with Parathyroid UK from the start and supporting Liz in the day to day running of the organisation.
+Currently she is in charge of our large membership database and exhibits at conferences.

 ‘I live in Scotland.
 I had a total thyroidectomy in 2003 due to Grave’s Disease, which resulted in Hypoparathyroidism.
 I found Liz and the website in 2006 and finally began to find answers to my questions.
 I felt the need to get more involved soon after and now give as much time as I can to Parathyroid UK.’

 ‘I was diagnosed with thyroid cancer in 2016 and formally diagnosed with post-surgical hypoparathyroidism in 2018.
 I am now on Teriparatide and seeing slightly more stable calcium levels.

 I cannot stress enough how valuable the support from Parathyroid UK has been.
 It has armed me with the knowledge, strength and confidence to fight for my right to be heard and treated.
 I look forward to giving back as much as I have received.

 I hope through this organisation we can collectively educate others about this rare disease and get the attention it deserves.
 So much has been done and we have more to do but there is comfort in knowing that we are moving in the right direction.’

 Event Management, Patient Support